ipfs/devgrants/open-grants/README.md

 Proposals that do not receive funding within 3 months of submission will be archived.

+## Cadence
+Grants are currently evaluated for acceptance and funding on a rolling basis.
+We may switch to quarterly cohorts depending on the application volume.

 ## How To
 ### Propose
 ### Fund